KelliExMachina/mod_1_movie/README.md

 >2.
 Domestic box office only, or foreign as well? _Separate bar charts_, year over year each.
 >3.
 Who are the major studios, and can Microsoft compete? _Pie chart_
 >4.
 Of profitable movies, what is the relationship of budget?
 How many were profitable?

+## Files in This Repository

+The following files are located in this repository:

+* README.md - this file
+* Microsoft.ipynb - A Jupiter Notebook representing the technical calculations for the project.
+* data_cleaning.ipynb - AJupyter Notebook documenting the cleaning techniques used in this exercise.
+* Microsoft.pptx - A presentation of findings.
+* datazipped - A zipped collection of the data used in the study.